Blaize-Egelhof/P4-Genepool/README.md

   - Ive chosen to keep the background white as all supplier logo's used , have components of different colors except for the color white , this ensures theres visual clarity for users when viewing ALL supplier logo's.

   ### Products and Services Page

-  - NOTE : This entire form is fully responsive between width sizes of 320px and 1080px.

   - My products and services page consists of slightly unique header as compaired to index page in the sense that my company's logo is displayed on the left , the choice of colors, fonts and icons remain the same for consistancy.